tarsmachine/tarsmachine.github.io/index.md

 **Intro:**

 [Pensieve]() is an iOS search app that extracts the details of screenshots like text, links, locations, and makes it searchable and clickable.

 We make your static digital memories interactable.

-**Table of Contents:**
+**Status:**

+- Building iOS private beta
+- Pre-everything: launch, user, rev, incorporation

+### Table of Contents

 1. Traction (user,customomers,revenue)
 2. Insights